|

 WHO WE ARE

-rich cultural and ethnic diversity of the Highland’s region.
-Historically, it has served as the home of many immigrants who arrived in the 19th
+region.
+Historically, it has served as the home of many immigrants who arrived

-diversity and strengthening the communities which have emerged over the past century.
+the area’s diversity and strengthening the communities which have emerged over the past century.

 MISSION STATEMENT